gamethis/BonkeyWonkers/README.md

   + Interactively run the container.
   + Use the  entrypoint `/bin/bash hello`

-## step 4
+## Step 4

-Run docker compose and hit the `/hello` endpoint on both containers fixing any errors you encounter.
++ Run docker compose and hit the `/hello` endpoint on both containers fixing any errors you encounter.